antarctica/bas-air-unit-network-dataset/README.md

 **WARNING!** This test network is entirely fictitious.
 It MUST NOT be used for any real navigation.

+The canonical test network is stored in `tests/resources/test-network/test-network.json`.
+This dataset does not follow any particular standard or format as it's intended to be a superset of other formats and support properties that may not be part of any standard.

+Derived versions of the test network in some standard formats are also available (from the same directory) for testing data loading, etc.

+#### Test network workspace directory

 A [Workspace Directory](#workspace-directory) for the test network is maintained in the [MAGIC Office 365 OneDrive](https://nercacuk.sharepoint.com/:f:/s/BASMagicTeam/EhBAbE0tTDxCt298WEPOWoMBtuV7yxOYuJ8bPslVdKlASQ) and is accessible to all BAS staff.
 When South, MAGIC will hold a copy of the test network on a hard drive.

-A QGIS project is provided to visualise the test network and ensure exported outputs match expected test data.
+A QGIS project is also provided to visualise the test network and ensure exported outputs match expected test data.

 ### Output formats